Employers Frequently Asked Questions

 - You may have have submitted reports and/or payments that were late, incurring interest and penalties.
 Quarterly wage reports and contributions payments are due on or before these due dates: April 30, July 31, October 31, and January 31.
 If your reports or payments are received late, interest and/or penalties will be assessed to your account.
 Maine Revenue Service sends the first bill.
 Further notices come directly from the Bureau of Unemployment Compensation.

-Currently, the interest rate is 6% per year and it is compounded monthly.
+For 2020, the interest rate is 7% per year and it is compounded monthly.
 If you are late in submitting wage reports and/or tax payments for a fraction of a month, you are charged interest for the entire month.
 You may submit a Waiver of Interest and Penalties for good cause.
 If it is determined that your late records or payments were caused by an unavoidable occurrence, then up to 75% of the interest accrued to your account may be canceled.

 Contribution penalties accrue to your account when you are late in making unemployment contributions.
 Currently, the contribution penalty is 1% of the unpaid contributions due per month, up to a maximum of 25% of the amount unpaid.

 Payroll penalties accrue to your account every quarter that you are late in submitting quarterly wage reports.
 Currently, the payroll penalty is $25 or 10% of the taxes due, whichever is greater.